facebook/relay/docs/Guides-RootContainer.md

 **Relay.RootContainer** also supports the `onReadyStateChange` prop which lets us receive fine-grained events as they occur while fulfilling the data requirements.

-Learn how to use this prop in the [Ready State guide](guides-ready-state.html).
+Learn how to use `onReadyStateChange` in our next guide, Ready State.